vmchale/pizarnik/tut/inv.md

 invert a sum type, one supplies an inverse (pattern match clause) for each summand.
 This is precisely the De Morgan laws.
 We have two choices to return a value of type `Maybe(a)`, and, dually, to accept a value of type `Maybe(a)` as argument, we must write two pattern-match clauses.
+This is hardly a stretch—that $\&$ is the type of a pattern match was pointed out by @munchmaccagnoni2009.

 In fact, pattern match exhaustiveness checking falls out for free in this scheme.
 Had we written